 Go Red for Women

-Heart disease is the number one killer of women in Alabama.
 Go Red For Women is a passionate, emotional, social initiative run by the American Heart Association (AHA) and designed to empower women to take charge of their heart health.
 Go Red For Women encourages awareness of the issue of women and heart disease and also action to save more lives.
 The movement harnesses the energy, passion, and power women have to band together and collectively wipe out heart disease.
 It challenges them to know their risk for heart disease and take action to reduce their personal risk.
 It also gives them the tools they need to lead a heart healthy life.

 Page last updated: January 29, 2020